Click

 Munday, November 19, 2007: "kech" for "ketch"

-We don't need a T to show that a CH takes the CH-sound (as in church).
+Yesterday we dealt with a phrase that some dictionaries had not yet accepted as English, even tho it has been in very common use among speakers of English for decades.
+Today, let's revise a word, also from French, that has been in the English language for over 500 years but is still spelled foolishly.We don't need a T to show that a CH takes the CH-sound (as in church).
 Quite the contrary, we should reserve the letter combo CH to the CH-sound alone and respell all other uses.
 If we can recognize "lecher/ous" as having a CH-sound without having to see a T, we can recognize today's word as having a CH-sound without seeing a T: "kech".

-My thanks to "Music..." for this suggestion.
+____________________My thanks to "Music..." for this suggestion.

 Sunday, November 18, 2007: "zhwoddaveevra" for "joie de vivre"

-In French, J is pronounced in a manner not native to English but which we have incorporated into English because that sound occurs in many words that are now considered English, be it in the form of French-J or other spellings (garage, collage, genre, muzhik).
+Let's change an originally-French phrase that is never separated into its parts into a compound word, and spell it in an English fashion.In French, J is pronounced in a manner not native to English but which we have incorporated into English because that sound occurs in many words that are now considered English, be it in the form of French-J or other spellings (garage, collage, genre, muzhik).
 Since the sound was not originally found in English, there is no traditional way to spell it, but the convention has been to spell it ZH, since it is the voiced pair to the unvoiced English sound SH, and is used in pronunciation keys in dictionaries.
 Everyone now knows what that spelling represents, and it's not really a foreign spelling, since no other major language spells that sound that way.

 The -OIE is pronounced not like English OI (join, adroit, celluloid) but like WO in wobble, pollywog and wok.
 So let's write -WO- before the -D-, which we can double to show that the O is short.